 You cannot apply for asylum outside the UK or get a visa for the specific purpose of claiming asylum.

 People who do make it to the UK can apply for asylum if they have a well-founded fear of persecution or are at general risk of serious harm.
 If successful, they would be granted refugee status or humanitarian protection.
 The UN Refugee Agency says that nobody should be sent back to Ukraine at the moment even if their asylum claim is unsuccessful.

 All Home Office country policy and information notes on Ukraine have been removed or withdrawn, which suggests that the government is still reassessing its policy on asylum claims by Ukrainians.
-In their absence, and at this stage of the full invasion, it is not possible to be definitive about the chances of a successful asylum claim.
-But the more fighting escalates, grounds for protection in the UK become harder to ignore.
+In their absence, it is not possible to be definitive about the chances of a successful claim.
+But given the well-documented massacres of Ukrainian civilians, grounds for protection in the UK become harder to ignore.
 Asylum seekers could argue that they have a well-founded fear of persecution on the ground of Ukrainian nationality given the conduct of the invading Russian forces.

 One of the guidance documents now withdrawn, which covered the Russian-occupied areas of Crimea, Donetsk or Luhansk, suggested that people who expressed sympathy with Ukrainian nationalism may be at risk in these areas but could relocate to other areas of Ukraine for protection.
-Now that Russia controls more territory, this logic applies beyond Crimea etc, and internal relocation may no longer be an option, given the difficulties and dangers of moving around Ukraine at the moment.
+Now that Russia controls more territory, this logic applies beyond Crimea etc, and internal relocation may no longer be an option, given the difficulties and dangers of moving around parts of Ukraine.

 Depending on conditions on the ground, there may also be a situation whereby even if someone does not qualify for refugee status, they are eligible for humanitarian protection because they would be at general risk of unlawful killing or serious harm.